Five Healthy Christmas Foods

-Brussels belong to the cruciferous vegetable family, and are a powerhouse of nutrients, being rich in anti-oxidant vitamins and minerals including vitamins C and A (as beta-carotene) and manganese.
+Brussels belong to the cruciferous vegetable family, and are a powerhouse of nutrients, being rich in anti-oxidant vitamins (head over to the Probiotics Learning Lab for more) and minerals including vitamins C and A (as beta-carotene) and manganese.
 They also contain high levels of fibre (4grams in every cup), and a compound called sulforophane which has been shown to help prevent the pathogenic bacteria H. Pylori adhering to the wall of the stomach.
 This amazing vegetable also posses anti-inflammatory properties and even cancer-preventing properties, in the form of 4 different glucosinolates.

 3. Sage and onion stuffing

 OK, so the breadcrumbs used in making stuffing may not be the healthiest thing on the planet or well tolerated by some of us, but fresh sage just well might be!
 So much so, that in 2001 this much over-looked herb was designated as ‘herb of the year’ by the International Herb Association!
 Its latin name: Salvia officinalis was derived from the term ‘salvere’ which meant to ‘be saved’, and many civilisations used it as a panacea or ‘cure all’.
 It contains a variety of volatile oils and phenolic acids, such as rosmarinic acid, which is both anti-oxidant and anti-inflammatory, whilst also boosting memory and cognitive function.
 I'm a huge fan of this herb, and even use it to make a simple tea to ward off a number of different ailments.

 4. Cranberry sauce